General information: all British nationals (accessible)

 The date of application is the date it is received by the appropriate receiving authority, as defined above.

-Where an application for a fee waiver is received that contains all the relevant application, the date it is received can be treated as the date of application.
+Where an application for a fee waiver for a child under 18 is received that contains all the relevant information, the date it is received can be treated as the date of the subsequent registration application.
 This is particularly relevant if the person has turned 18 between making the fee waiver application and sending in their application form.

 Application Fees